MrSups2003/ECE2112PA1/README.md

 - To end it, I added a print(sortedname) for the inputted string to be shown.
 Then add stringsort() function
 - Here is an example of using my name. ![image](https://github.com/user-attachments/assets/29a32b28-af5c-4d3c-a471-f9cab1b02c6f)

+# 2. EMOTICON PROBLEM

-2. EMOTICON PROBLEM: Create a function that changes specific words into emoticons.
+Create a function that changes specific words into emoticons.
 Given a sentence as a string, replace the words smile, grin, sad and mad with their corresponding emoticon:

 ![image](https://github.com/user-attachments/assets/00931e31-6ce3-4f8f-802b-64c80a230665)